nickf94/T3A2_Pesky_Pooch/README.md

 - **Authorization**:
   - **JWT Authentication** for the ‘operator account’ (client stays logged in for a reasonable period of time after successful authentication).
   - **Operator Account:** this account is intended for use by the operator (which is the website/business owner.
 I.e - our client).
 This feature was created with usability/UX in mind.
 The client can easily access the account by clicking on the copyright symbol in the websites footer.
 Once clicked, the client is redirected to a simple login form (thus eliminating the need for the client to memorize a specific URL).
 Here the client can login securely with ‘OAuth’ verification.
 Upon login, the client receives full CRUD capabilities to allow the deletion of testimonials/reviews.

+#### Potential Extensible Features:

+- **About Page Live Questions**:
+  - An extensible component could be created and incorporated into the 'About Page' that allows visitors (unauthorized, but potentially with email verification, not displayed alongside the question) to ask questions that are immediately included in the 'FAQ' section, which an authorized account (admin or operator) can delete, or (exclusively operator) answer the questions.

 ### Target audience